digitalicagroup/slack-hook-framework/README.md

 # Slack Hook Framework

-A simple framework to build your own command processor for Slack.
+A simple framework to easily build your own command processor for Slack.
 It can be extended in two ways:
-* Creating another project and using composer to install the framework as a library.
+* (recommended) Creating another project and using composer to install the framework as a library.
  * See [slack-bot](https://github.com/digitalicagroup/slack-bot) for an example of what can be done.
 * Install the framework and start adding new commands right away.